cds-astro/cds-moc-rust/README.md

 This Rust library implements the v2.0 of the [MOC standard](https://ivoa.net/documents/MOC/), including (S-)MOCs, T-MOCs and ST-MOCs.
-It also implements a still experimental F-MOC (F for Frequency).
+It also implements F-MOCs (F for Frequency) and SF-MOCs.

 MOC Lib Rust is used in:
 * [MOCPy](https://github.com/cds-astro/mocpy), a Python wrapper to manipulate MOCs;